vmware-archive/node-examples/book-service/README.md

 - View the `manifest.yml` file to verify that the service instance matches the one specified in the `cf create-service` command above.
-If you have been following these instructions, it would be `PCC-noTLS`.
+If you have been following these instructions, it is `PCC-noTLS`.
 Edit manifest.yml, if necessary, to make sure it specifies the service instance you created.

     ```